ruralant/portfolio/src/blog/ecmascript-2023.md

 ---
-title: ECMAScript 2023
+title: ECMAScript 2023 - JavaScript get's new goodies
 slug: ecmascript-2023
-subtitle: What's coming in the 2023 version of JavaScript
+subtitle: What's coming in the 2023 version of JavaScript.
+A quick overview of the new features
 category: javascript
 tags: [javascript, ecma, ecmascript, es2023]
 published: true